zettastor/zettastor.github.io/src/pages/en/install.md

 >Due to the number of cluster nodes, hardware configuration, disk configuration, etc., the deployment time varies greatly.
 Please wait patiently and do not interrupt the deployment operation.

-3. When the deployment is complete, the Distributed Block Storage web interface can be accessed through a browser, and the address is `http://192.168.1.10:8080` where `192.168.1.10` is the IP address of the “Web interface” configured in step 13 of the Configuration Wizard.
-For the usage of Distributed Block Storage, please refer to the [User Manual](manual).
+3. When the deployment is complete, the DBS web interface can be accessed through a browser, and the address is `http://192.168.1.10:8080` where `192.168.1.10` is the IP address of the “Web interface” configured in step 13 of the Configuration Wizard.
+For the usage of DBS, please refer to the [User Manual](manual).

 ### IV.
 Undeploying
-To cleanup the deployed Distributed Block Storage software, execute the following command.
+To cleanup the deployed DBS software, execute the following command.
 ```
 cd /opt/deploy/Installation
 perl product_block_storage_operation.pl -o wipeout